Important general information

 Students interested in the pre-occupational therapy advising track must obtain a bachelor’s degree and complete the necessary prerequisites for the occupational therapy doctorate program.
 Students interested in occupational therapy should consult with a pre-professional health adviser to learn about requirements that are specific to the program and/or school to which they hope to apply.

-Declaration of the pre-occupational therapy advising track through the Office of Pre-Professional Health Advising does not constitute admission to the occupational therapy doctorate program in VCU’s School of Allied Health Professions.
+Declaration of the pre-occupational therapy advising track through the Office of Pre-Professional Health Advising does not constitute admission to the occupational therapy doctorate program in VCU’s College of Health Professions.
 Students must apply separately to the occupational therapy program/school of their choice at the appropriate time.

 Students with an interest in preparing for the occupational therapy doctorate program must declare an academic major and should declare and maintain their pre-occupational therapy advising track.
 Students do not earn a pre-occupational therapy degree.
 Students unsure of their academic majors initially should clarify their academic interests through regular conversations with their advisers.
 Those in the pre-occupational therapy advising track are encouraged to major in fields of greatest interest to them.
 To declare a pre-occupational therapy advising track, please see the pre-professional health advising blog.